-Chad Gotch’s interests center on maximizing effective and proper use of educational and psychological measurements.
-To this end, he studies assessment/measurement literacy among teachers, score reporting, and building validity arguments from both technical and non-technical evidence.
+Chad Gotch works to maximize effective and appropriate use of educational assessment.
+To this end, he studies the development of assessment literacy among both pre-service and in-service teachers, the communication of assessment results (e.g. score reporting), and the construction validity arguments from both technical and non-technical evidence.
 These complimentary lines of research inform the life cycle of assessment, from development to use and policy.

 - Ph.D., Washington State University, 2012

 - M.S., University of Idaho, 2002